-In order to make a full container load you need to select from 6 to 8 bundles, depending on your weight limitation.
+In order to make a full container load (FCL) you need to select from 6 to 8 bundles, depending on your weight limitation.
 Please notice that every bundle of 3cm (1 1/4”) material is usually made from 5 to 7 slabs each, depending on the material.
-So, in the avarage, in a container fits 42 slabs.

 So if your weight allowance is just of 19,900kg, you need to select from 6 to 7 bundles (average from 38 to 42 3cm slabs).
 If you have a higher weight allowance of 21,500kg, such as described above, you can get from 7 to 8 bundles (average from 42 to 45 3cm slabs).
 If your weight allowance is of 27,000kg, you can fit from 8 to 9 bundles (up to 56 3cm slabs).
 Each 20’ container can only fit 8 bundles, 4 in the back and 4 in the front.
 For the customers who can take up to 9 bundles, the slabs from that 9th bundle is usually spread thru the remaining 8 bundles.
 For granite cargos only 20’ container is allowed and not 40’.